Arshdeep-Singh-Boparai/Pruning-1D-CNN/README.md

 This code focuses on identifying feature maps which are redundant/irrelavant as defined above in a well-trained Convolution neural network.
 Three statistical methods [1] and one geometrical method [2] are used to identify redundancy.

+Flow chart of the codes is as follows:

+(a) Extract intermediate representations form SoundNet using file .."......py" (b) Put files class-wise into a directory using code....."filecopy.py" (c) Read class-wise training and testing dataset.
+(d) Identification important feature maps using code.."
+ICASSP_PRL_important.py"

 References: